-IBM's X-Force 2016 Cyber Security Intelligence Index reveals that the number of cyber security breaches is growing by 64 percent every year.
+IBM’s X-Force 2016 Cyber Security Intelligence Index reveals that the number of Cyber Security breaches is growing by 64 percent every year.
 And they are expensive.
-A data breach costs an average 6.5 million U.S. dollars.
+A data breach costs an average of 6.5 million U.S. dollars.
 A recent cyber attack cost shipping company Maersk 300 million.

 Digitalization has blurred the line between how information is secured and how physical environments are secured.
 The term information security does not capture the physical and the information worlds that are increasingly merging.

-'Companies have realised that it's not about logistics anymore, it is about cyber security', states Chief Information Security Officer Koivunen.
-Koivunen notes that the software industry has dealt with cyber security issues for the past 30 years.
+‘Companies have realized that it’s not about logistics anymore, it is about cyber security’, states Chief Information Security Officer Koivunen.
+Koivunen notes that the software industry has dealt with Cyber Security issues for the past 30 years.

-But for others the learning curve has been steep.
-External manufacturers with access to the company's latest designs, telemetry data from truck fleet, a maintenance service provider with access to vendor portal or an IoT machine that recognises, connects and sends data all pose a risk to cyber attack.
+But for others, the learning curve has been steep.
+External manufacturers with access to the company’s latest designs, telemetry data from a truck fleet, a maintenance service provider with access to vendor portal or an IoT machine that recognises, connects and sends data all pose a risk to cyber attack.

 Cyber security highlights business partners’ responsibility and professionalism.
 Trust and control are crucially important.
 ‘Companies should choose their partners carefully.
 One must not rely on face value’, warns Koivunen.